-The Annals of Psychodynamic-Systemic Practitioner Research is a collection of works written by INSEAD Executive Master in Consulting and Coaching for Change (EMCCC) students for their final master’s theses.
+The Annals of Psychodynamic-Systemic Practitioner Research is a collection of works written by INSEAD Executive Master in Change (EMC) students for their final master’s theses.
 These exploratory studies seek to bridge the discourse between the academic and business worlds by addressing selected organisational challenges and linking them to strong theoretical foundations with pragmatic and actionable practitioner insights.

 Topics covered in Volume 2 - The 7 Labours of HR Professionals:

 - Career Decisions

 - Executive Stress & Organizational Anxiety

 Topics covered in Volume 1 - Journeys Through the Organisational Labyrinth: